Branding for Builders

 “Today, brands are not the preserve of a marketing department.
 Brands are too important to be left to the marketing department — or any other ‘department,’ come to that.
 Organizational ghettoes do not create vibrant world-changing brands.” — Thomas Gad

-I hope your marketing and product teams will work together to apply both the positioning and brand pyramid models.
+Your marketing and product teams will apply the positioning and brand pyramid models.
 The models will help you define a “true north” for your product and build a product that brings your brand to life.

 Please clap if you found this article helpful.
-If you have a moment to give feedback, I have also included a SurveyMonkey link below.
+I have also included a SurveyMonkey link below if you can give feedback.
 I can’t A/B test this essay, but Net Promoter Score survey feedback is very helpful to me:

 Click here for a one-minute survey.